swcarpentry/web-data-python/05-makedata.md

 The answer to those questions depends on how the server is set up.
-On many multi-user Linux machines, users can create a directory called something like `public_html` under their home directory, and the web server will search in those directories.
+On many multi-user Linux machines, users can create a directory called like `public_html` under their home directory, and the web server will automatically search in those directories.
 For example,
-if Nelle has a file called `thesis.pdf` in her `public_html` directory, the web server will find it when it gets the URL `http://the.server.name/u/nelle/thesis.pdf`.
+if Nelle has a file called `thesis.pdf` in her `public_html` directory, the web server will find it when it gets the URL `http://the.server.name/~nelle/thesis.pdf`.
+(The tilde `~` in front of Nelle's name is what tells the web server to look in Nelle's `public_html` directory.)
-The specifics differ from one machine to the next, but the mechanism stays the same.
+The specifics differ from one machine to the next, but the basic idea stays the same.

 As for what we should call it, here we return to the key idea in REST: every data set should be identified by a "guessable" URL.
-In our case we'll use the name `left-right.csv`, where `left` and `right` are the three-letter codes of the countries whose mean annual temperatures we are differencing.
+In our case we'll use a name  like `left-right.csv`, where `left` and `right` are the three-letter codes of the countries whose temperatures we are differencing.
-We can then tell people that if they want to compare Australia and Brazil, they should look for `http://the.server.name/u/nelle/AUS-BRA.csv`.
+We can then tell people that if they want to compare Australia and Brazil, they should look for `http://the.server.name/~nelle/AUS-BRA.csv`.
 (We use upper case to be consistent with the World Bank's API.)

 But what's to prevent someone from creating a badly-named (and therefore unfindable) file?
 Someone could, for example, call `save_records('aus+bra.csv', records)`.
-To prevent this (or at least reduce the risk), let's modify `save_records` as follows:
+To reduce the odds of this happening, let's modify `save_records` to take country identifiers as parameters:

 ~~~ {.python}
 import csv